TABLE OF CONTENTS

 - the recognition of enforceability may only refer to part of a decision.

-- they may be provisionally enforceable if the Member State of origin guarantees that any appeal against the decision will have a non-suspensive effect.
+- may be provisionally enforceable if the Member State of origin declares that an appeal against the decision will have a non-suspensive effect.

 - if the maintenance creditor invokes the decision in the requested Member State, they must prove its authenticity by completing the forms and requirements laid down in the Regulation;